ricdezen/ricdezen.github.io/_posts/2020-11-28-naive-sorting.md

         minimum_index = i;

         for (int j = i + 1; j < n; j++) {
-            if (a[j] < minimum_value) {
+            // Update minimum if we found a lower value. if (a[j] < minimum_value) {
                 minimum_value = a[j];
                 minimum_index = j;
             }
         }

-        // Put minimum element at the i-th position. temp = a[i];
+        // Switch minimum with i-th element.
+        temp = a[i];
         a[i] = a[minimum_index];
         a[minimum_index] = temp;